 The research interests of Edinburgh’s economic historians are wide ranging and include the study of economic development, slavery, industrialisation, energy policy, historical demography, urban history and consumption.

 Our courses range from the early modern period to the present day and cover wide geographical areas including Britain, Europe, North America, the Caribbean, and China.
 Many of our options examine themes in international economic history and analyse the causes and consequences of globalisation.

 History courses that you take in Year 1 are broad survey courses that are designed to prepare you for more specialised study in Years 3 and 4.
-You will take three courses related to your specialisation in economics, and economic and social history.
+You will take either one year-long course or two semester-long courses related to your specialisation in economics, and two courses in economic and social history.

 Year 2 history courses will give you the opportunity to broaden your geographical focus beyond Britain and Europe and will introduce you to more advanced conceptual and theoretical approaches.

 As in Year 1, history courses offer broad surveys that are designed to prepare you for more specialised study in Years 3 and 4.
 You will take two courses related to your specialisation in economic and social history.

 You will also take an economics theory course, if not taken in Year 1, or outside course(s) and choose one course from options in economic and social history, history and social science and one further outside course.